elevatingdev/mtc-backend-prod/README.md

-# mtc-backend-prod
+# MTC Repository
-python Code for MTC
+This is a prod python repository contains code for the backend developer.
+The infra was last modified by Eddie.